 When you first start creating videos, the best place to get ideas is from your own blog.
 If you have an active blog, you can use the analytics through Google to figure out which blog posts have received the most attention.
 Then you can use that data to help you come up with new ideas.
-Then follow these steps for a seamless transition from blog post to video.
+Then follow these steps for a seamless transition from blog posts to video.

 You may be able to use the same title unless you are changing the format.
 For example, if it’s a “top ten” post but you’re going to break it up, you’ll want to explain that in the title.

 Having too many points in a video can make it too long.
 As mentioned above, instead of taking a top ten list and turning it into a video, why not take one point from each of the top ten posts and turn them into ten separate videos, then title the videos “Part 1″, Part 2” and so on.

-- Add Visuals – Images like infographics, memes, and graphs work well inside a video.
+Images like infographics, memes, and graphs work well inside a video.
 People like to look at more than your head when they see a video.
 If you use good video editing software, you can add in great images and slides without interrupting the video.

-- Add Sound Effects – Don’t make the music so loud when you’re talking that you can’t hear what you’re saying.
+Don’t make the music so loud when you’re talking that you can’t hear what you’re saying.
 However, some royalty free music will make your video look and sound more professional, especially in the intro and exit portion.

-- Add an Intro and Exit – Prerecord an intro and exit that will be used on all your videos so that you can bring them together into one cohesive valuable asset for your audience.
+Prerecord an intro and exit that will be used on all your videos so that you can bring them together into one cohesive valuable asset for your audience.
 Don’t make them long, though; a few seconds is enough, but be sure to include a call to action and where your viewers can find you online.

 Put the video into a new blog post, with a blurb, description, and a transcript.
 Then also go back to the old blog post and put the link to the video under the old blog post that prompted you to make a video.